-I Want To Be A Vaper Not A Smoker: A Bit-By-Bit Guide
+I Want To Be A Vaper Not A Smoker: A Simple Guide

 The difference between quitting smoking and making the switch to vaping is that you don’t need to make a decision: the finality that smokers usually feel is avoided; there doesn’t need to be the final cigarette; there doesn’t have to be the ceremonial cigarette packet stomping; there is absolutely no pressure, and more than that, no fear.

-We have 10 years’ experience in the vaping industry and we have dedicated that time to building up a base of the very best products to help smokers switch to e-cigs.
-We have a section of recommended starter kits that are easy to use, designed for new vapers and come with everything you need to start vaping straight away.
+Totally Wicked has 10 years’ experience in the vaping industry and we have dedicated that time to building up a base of the very best products to help smokers to switch to e-cigs.
+All Totally Wicked outlets have a selection of recommended starter kits that are easy to use, designed for new vapers and come with everything you need to start vaping straight away.

-Before we talk about choosing your e-cig there are a few things that every new vaper needs to know:
+Before choosing your e-cig there are a few things that every new vaper needs to know;

-- There is an ideal e-cigarette for pretty much everyone – But it might not be the first one you try, or the one that you thought you wanted before you tried it.
+1. There is an ideal e-cigarette for pretty much everyone.
+But it might not be the first one you try, or the one that you thought you wanted before you tried it.
 Not all smokers use the same brand of cigarettes, and this analogy carries over to e-cigs.
 Not all e-cigs are suited to all vapers, so if you have tried vaping before and it didn’t work, don’t give up.
-Try again, look at our recommended starter kits and if you are stuck that’s why we are here.
-Jump on our live chat, pop into a store, call us.
-We have trained staff who are more than willing to help you make the ideal choice.
+Try again with a different e-cigarette starter kit, and if you are stuck, many Stop Smoking services now have “vape friendly” counsellors that are well versed in helping people to quit smoking using an e-cigarette.
+Call them and make an appointment.
+Totally Wicked is also here to help.
+Pop into a Totally Wicked store, call us, or visit our website where “live chat” is available if you need it.
+We have trained staff who will be happy to help you make your choice.

-- You will probably cough at first – This is normal.
+2. You will probably cough at first.
+This is normal.
 The sensation of vaping is different to smoking.
 Most smokers will cough the first time they try vaping, this is usually down to inhaling like a smoker not a vaper (which we will cover in more detail later).
 Vapour also feels ‘thicker’ than smoke as you inhale, and this can cause a cough from the change in sensation.
 This is temporary, and will pass within a few days of starting vaping.

-- You might get a dry mouth – Not only a dry mouth, but a dry nose and throat.
+3. You might get a dry mouth.
+Not only a dry mouth, but a dry nose and throat.
 This is also normal.
-There are four main ingredients in e-liquid (three if your vape liquid is nicotine free).
+There are four main ingredients in e-liquid (three if your e-liquid is nicotine free).
 Some of these ingredients are hygroscopic; this essentially means that they draw water to them, away from you!
 The more familiar you become with vaping the less noticeable this is.
 Simply drink the occasional extra glass of water when you start vaping.

-- There might be false starts – You are attempting to change a habit that you may have had for years.
+4. There might be false starts.
+You are attempting to change a habit that you may have had for years.
 Some people will pick up an e-cig and never touch a cigarette again, others will slowly cut down over time.
 The idea is, if you have one cig in the morning or ten through the day, don’t beat yourself up over it.
-Again, we are not here to judge.
-If you are craving smoking it might be that something needs adjusting; your e-liquid strength for example.
-Talk to us.
+If you are craving a cigarette it might be that something needs adjusting; your e-liquid strength for example.

-- Vape like a vaper not a smoker – The first mistake people usually make is attempting to vape like a smoker.
+5. Vape like a vaper not a smoker.
+The first mistake people usually make is attempting to vape like a smoker.
 When you puff harder on a cigarette you get more smoke; this does not work when vaping.
 There is nothing already lit and burning, so your e-cig needs time to produce vapour.
 You have to vape like a vaper.
 Longer, slow and steady puffs make a world of difference.

-- You may get frustrated – Smokers get their nicotine hit almost instantly; cigarettes have been tweaked over many years to ensure this happens.
+6. You may get frustrated.
+Smokers get their nicotine hit almost instantly; cigarettes have been tweaked over many years to ensure this happens.
 The nicotine hit from vaping takes slightly longer, but on the flip side the satisfied feeling lasts longer.
 If you have had a vape and still feel that familiar craving, just wait a few minutes.
-It is difficult to not be frustrated, but you will be surprised how quickly your body adapts to this difference.
+It is difficult to not be frustrated, but you will be surprised how quickly you adapt to this difference.

-- You can vape too much – Unlike a cigarette you can keep your e-cig with you all the time, happily taking a draw whenever you feel you need it.
+7. You can vape too much.
+Unlike a cigarette you can keep your e-cig with you all the time, happily taking a draw whenever you feel you need it.
 You can vape too much, just like you can smoke a cigarette too many, especially if you are on a higher nicotine strength.
 If this happens you might get some mild side effects similar to smoking too much, and that pass just as quickly: typically a headache, mild nausea, or dizziness.
 Stop vaping and wait for these to pass.
 If this happens every time you vape, the chances are your nicotine strength is too high.
-We will cover that in more detail later.
+This is covered in more detail later.

-Let’s once more be very clear, vaping and smoking are not the same.
+Let’s be very clear, vaping and smoking are not the same.

 It is easy to light up a cigarette; vaping takes longer.
 Electronic cigarettes require some light upkeep, such as charging the battery, changing parts when they need replacing and topping up with e-liquid when you are running low.
 It is easy to slip back into the mind set “It would be easier to nip the shop and get a packet of fags”.